SolidLabResearch/solid-todo-app-vue/README.md

 The project uses [Yarn](https://yarnpkg.com/) for package management, and offers the usual commands:

-* `yarn run dev:app` to start the Webpack development server to serve the application
+* `yarn run dev` to start the Webpack development server to serve the application
-* `yarn run dev:pod` to start the Community Solid Server as a data storage for development
+* `yarn run pod` to start the Community Solid Server as a data storage for development
 * `yarn run lint` for ESLint
 * `yarn run build` for bundling for production

 For example, to start the application locally after cloning, with optional `--ignore-engines` flag if the local Node version is an up-to-date one:

 ```
-yarn install
+yarn install --frozen-lockfile
-yarn run dev:app
+yarn run dev
 ```

 ## Issues